UMM-CSci-3601/intro-to-git/README.md

 [set your commit email address on GitHub](https://help.github.com/articles/setting-your-commit-email-address-on-github/) so that they match.

-If you'll be using any non-lab machines (like your own computer) to do work, make sure you [set your `git` email](https://help.github.com/articles/setting-your-commit-email-address-in-git/) on those machines as well.
+If you'll occasionally be using any non-lab machines (like your own computer) to do work, make sure you [set your `git` email](https://help.github.com/articles/setting-your-commit-email-address-in-git/) on those machines as well.
 This will ensure that no matter where you commit from, `git` and GitHub will "know" it's you and properly